-8.5.8 PTRNG respectively TRNG
+8.5.9 PTRNG respectively TRNG

 Random data is essential for cryptography as well as for security mechanisms.
 The TOE is equipped with a physical True Random Number Generator (PTRNG respectively TRNG, FCS_RNG.1).
 The random data can be used from the Smartcard Embedded Software and is also used from the security features of the TOE, like masking.
 The PTRNG respectively TRNG implements also self-testing features.
-The PTRNG respectively TRNG is compliant to the requirements of the functionality class PTG.2 of AlS31, please refer to [15].
+The PTRNG respectively TRNG is compliant to the requirements of the functionality class PTG.2 of AIS31, please refer to [15].

-The PTRNG covers the security functional requirements FCS_RNG.1 "Random Number Generation", FPT_PHP.3 "Resistance to physical attack", FDP_ITT.1 "Basic internal transfer protection", FPT_ITT.1 "Basic internal TSF data transfer protection", FPT_TST.2 "Subset TOE security testing" and FPT_FLS.1 "Failure with preservation of secure state".
+The PTRNG covers the security functional requirements FCS_RNG.1, FPT_PHP.3, FDP_ITT.1, FPT_ITT.1, FDP_IFC.1, FPT_TST.2 and FPT_FLS.1.